| Title: | Transformation-Based Regression under Dependent Truncation |

 To evaluate the goodness of fit of the transformation model,

-function directly test the inearity in by considering larger model that are nonlinear in
+the gof() function directly test the linearity in by considering larger model that are nonlinear in .

 A list containing the following elements